ElementsProject/lightning/doc/lightning-invoice.7.md

 - *warning\_capacity* if there is no channel that has sufficient incoming capacity
 - *warning\_deadends* if there is no channel that is not a dead-end
+- *warning_mpp* if there is sufficient capacity, but not in a single channel, so the payer will have to use multi-part payments.
+- *warning_mpp_capacity* if there is not sufficient capacity, even with all channels.

 AUTHOR
 ------